Welcome to SaveTheGuns.com!

 Thomas Jefferson (1743-1826), US Founding Father, drafted the Declaration of Independence, 3rd US President

-"The constitutions of most of our States assert that all power is inherent in the people; that... it is their right and duty to be at all times armed."
+"The constitutions of most of our states (and of the United States) assert that all power is inherent in the people; that they may exercise it by themselves; that it is their right and duty to be at all times armed; that they are entitled to freedom of person, freedom of religion, freedom of property and freedom of the press."

-Thomas Jefferson to John Cartwright, 1824
+Source a letter from Thomas Jefferson to John Cartwright in 1824

 "One loves to possess arms, though they hope never to have occasion for them."

-Thomas Jefferson to George Washington, 1796
+Thomas Jefferson Letter to George Washington, 1796

 "No free man shall ever be debarred the use of arms."